 Ibn ʿArabī conceptualized maḥabbah as the fundamental principle underlying the universe.
 He held that all that exists manifests divine love and that the universe was made from God's love.
-He examined the notion that love is the basis of creation and the bond between the lover (the human soul) and the Beloved (God) in his book Fuṣūṣ al-Ḥikam (The Bezels of Wisdom).(ʿArabī, 1946: 216-220) He defined love as unfathomable wisdom, in that until one feels and experiences love, one cannot understand what Love is like.(Çelik, 2023: 679-696) While al-Qushayrī (d.
-1072) said, Love for God is the harmony of a lover with whom he loves, namely God, so that a lover's heart is finally connected to His will.
-Love is the culmination of feelings that arise in the deepest heart.(Qushayrī, 2001)
+He examined the notion that love is the basis of creation and the bond between the lover (the human soul) and the Beloved (God) in his book Fuṣūṣ al-Ḥikam (The Bezels of Wisdom)(ʿArabī, 1946: 216-220).
+He defined love as unfathomable wisdom, in that until one feels and experiences love, one cannot understand what Love is like (Çelik, 2023: 679-696).
+Al-Qushayrī (d.
+1072) states, Love for God is the harmony of a lover with whom he loves, namely God, so that a lover's heart is finally connected to His will.
+Love is the culmination of feelings that arise in the deepest heart (Qushayrī, 2001).

+We should note that “The principles of Sufism can significantly inform and enhance participatory development.
+The emphasis on community, solidarity, and mutual support in Sufi teachings aligns well with the goals of inclusive and sustainable development.
+For instance, the concept of baraka, or blessings, in Sufism underscores the idea that communal well-being is a source of divine favor.
+This aligns with development models that prioritize the collective good over individual gain.
+Moreover, Sufi practices encourage a deep connection with the environment, which is crucial for sustainable development.”
+(Harde, 2024).

 According to al-Sarrāj (d.
 988), maḥabbah has three levels: (1) Love of ordinary people (ʿāmmah), which involves constant remembrance of God through dhikr and a liking for chanting His names; (2) Love of those who know God (ṣādiqīn), a love capable of lifting the veil that separates one from God, thus revealing the secrets within Him; and (3) Love of those with a profound understanding of God (ʿārifīn).
 What is observed and felt is not just love but the self that becomes the object of Love.
-Eventually, the characteristics of the beloved become part of the one who loves.(Sarrāj, 1960: 86-87)
+Eventually, the characteristics of the beloved become part of the one who loves (Sarrāj, 1960: 86-87).

 Sūrat al-Māidah 5/54 (fa sawfa ya’tī l-Lāh bi qawmin yuḥibbuhum wa yuḥibbūnahū) is a verse always mentioned when discussing maḥabbah in Sufism.
 People whom God loves, as stated in the verse, according to ash-Shiddieqy, have several characteristics: First, God loves them.
 However, discussing the nature and intricacies of God's love and hatred is not appropriate.
 Second, they love God by following His commands and avoiding His prohibitions.
 Third, they are gentle towards fellow believers.
 They love the believers and humble themselves because of his compassion for them.
 Fourth, they were harsh on unbelievers.
 Fifth, they strive in the way of God.
-Sixth, they are not afraid of people's criticism and dislike human flattery.(Ash- Shiddieqy, 2016: I/599) Ash-Shiddieqy's discussion of maḥabbah does not use the Sufistic approach.
+Sixth, they are not afraid of people's criticism and dislike human flattery (Ash- Shiddieqy, 2016: I/599).
+Ash-Shiddieqy's discussion of maḥabbah does not use the Sufistic approach.